MohammedAhmedAbdelkaway/test/STM_README.md

  1. Target STM test name.
  2. SIL Enable value.
  3. Repacket Enable value.
- 4. The number of sent STM pairs on AXI4 Stream & Avalon interface or the number of call for the STM sequence.
+ 4. The number of sent STM pairs on the AXI4 Stream & Avalon interface or the number of calls for the STM sequence.
  5. Number of the executed UVM Error statements during the simulation.
  6. Number of the executed UVM Info statements during the simulation.
- 7. Total Functional coverage.
+ 7. Total Functional coverage (FC).
  8. FC for the sent bridge packet type.
  9. FC for the sent bridge packet sub-type.
  10. FC for the received bridge packet type.